The Egyptian Jukebox: Solution Part 2

 The ninth letter of the answer is “I”.

 In Drawer 8 the God is “SET”, the crocodile.
 The golden song is “MACK THE KNIFE” which was a US no. 1 hit for Bobby Darin on 5 October 1959.

 Following the navigation instructions “M’s opener” is item 23 at the right of the Drawer.
 The “Circle at the tip” is the coin, item 24, just below.
 That coin is above the “Black and red ruler”, item 19.
 The 4″ mark on the ruler is in line with the letter N of “MACKTHEKNIFE”.

 There are two labels with the letter N on them in the Drawer.
 One has the number 37 on it, near the top middle, the other has the number 33 on it, near the bottom middle.
 The remaining “B#s” (item 9) are numbered 23 and 17.
 The “closest to hand” is an awful pun and means the number 17 next to “David’s plaster hand”, item 16.
 Adding together the digits of 17 gives 8.

-From this, the third letter of the answer could arguably be “O”.
-However, the correct solution is “nothing”.
-This is is a space between two words.
+From this, the third letter of the answer is a “space” between two words.

 In Drawer 9 the God is “PTAH”, the magician.
 The golden song is “BLUE VELVET” which was a US no. 1 hit for Bobby Vinton on 21 September 1963.